Refinishing cast iron radiators, small budget edition.

-Cast iron radiators don’t get hot enough to require that special high-heat paint they make for stuff like barbecue grills, so you can really use just about any paint that’s rated for use on bare metal and rust.
+Cast iron radiators don’t get hot enough to require that special high-heat paint they make for stuff like barbecue grills* (see edit note below), so you can really use just about any paint that’s rated for use on bare metal and rust.
 I am a Rust-Oleum devotee when it comes to spray paint.
 I initially thought I’d need to use a separate rusty metal primer first, but Rust-Oleum’s two-in-one Universal line actually advises against using a separate primer.
 I didn’t want to take a chance with screwing up the adhesion, so I did indeed skip the primer.

 I decided to go with the hammered-finish spray paint in glossy black.
 As lovely as I know a flat black would have been, I want the radiator to be as easy to clean as possible.
 High gloss finishes tend to accentuate flaws, so I figured the hammered effect would help to counteract that.
 I wound up doing three coats of paint to make sure everything was totally and evenly coated — about four cans’ worth in all.